abhik/django-disenchained/README.md

 ## How it works

-`disenchained.panels.UnchainedPanel` defines a custom panel for the [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar) that saves the query log in a pickle file that can later be analyzed by other `disenchained` modules.
+`disenchained.panels.DisenchainedPanel` defines a custom panel for the [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar) that saves the query log in a pickle file that can later be analyzed by other `disenchained` modules.
 Enabling the panel (see below) is all it takes to log queries executed during views.